JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_01/arrays.md

 8
 ```

-Also, accessing matrix elements can be done in the same way as for vectors
+Accessing matrix elements can be also done in the same way as for vectors.

 ```jldoctest matrices
 julia> m[1] # the first element, equivalent to m[begin]